mreid/markreidname-hakyll/blog/posts/2008-06-17-visualising-19th-century-reading.markdown

 This distilled the database down to a simple table with each row representing one of 1,616 books and each column representing one of 2,473 people.

 <table class="neat data" width="80%">
-<caption>Table 1: A portion of the book and borrower table.
+<caption>*Table 1*: A portion of the book and borrower table.
 A 1 indicates that the borrower (column)
 borrowed the book (row) at least once.
 A 0 indicates that the borrower never borrowed the book.
 </caption>
 <tr><th rowspan="2" class="title">Book<br/>ID</th><th colspan="4" class="title">Borrower ID</th></tr>